MrBigBrane/DroneZero/README.md

 Full Video Here → [CO₂ Monitoring Drone](https://www.youtube.com/watch?v=lSWDK9mu1hs)

 <br></br>
-Looking at the CO₂ column of the CSV file (a data spreadsheet similar to Excel or Google Sheets), we can see the concentration levels and judge whether our environment is safe..
+Looking at the CO₂ column of the CSV file (a data spreadsheet similar to Excel or Google Sheets), we can see the concentration levels and judge whether our environment is safe.
 Here are the concentration levels to help you judge the safety of your environment:

 1. 350-450 ppm: Considered normal outdoor air levels.
 2. 400-1,000 ppm: Safe and typical for indoor spaces with good ventilation.